theMillenniumFalcon/goraft/README.md

 # goraft
-### An implementation of raft consensus algorithm for distributes systems in go
+### An implementation of raft consensus algorithm for distributed systems in go

 This crate is a minimal implementation of the Raft consensus protocol with a focus on readability/understandability.